Shanu33/Traditional-Door-Lock-Automation/README.md

 # Traditional-Door-Lock-Automation

 <p><i> Traditional locks are secure but have limitations like lost keys and no remote access.
 This project upgrades a padlock using IoT, microcontrollers, wireless modules, and a motor-driven linear actuator for remote control.
 It enhances, not replaces, the existing lock system.
-The goal is to build a low-cost, user-friendly smart lock for homes, hostels, and small offices, offering both automation and convenience. <\i><\p>
+The goal is to build a low-cost, user-friendly smart lock for homes, hostels, and small offices, offering both automation and convenience. </i></p>